Sign up for our newsletters

 Pet-Friendly Apartment Areas:

 Pet boarding can be a bit of a mixed bag in Dubai.
-Some facilities overbook, making it stressful for your pet.
+Some facilities overbook, which can make it stressful for your pet.
 And believe it or not, there are places where strangers pay to play with boarded animals!
 Not really our idea of safe pet care, so it’s important to choose wisely.

-Dogs in Dubai must be leashed unless they are in an enclosed area, such as a dog park or your own yard.
-Also, cleaning up after your pet is a must.
-This applies to everyone, including domestic helpers, so be sure to remind them.
+Dogs in Dubai must always be leashed unless they’re in an enclosed area like a dog park or your own yard.
+And yes, cleaning up after your pet is a must.
+This applies to everyone, including domestic helpers, so it’s worth a gentle reminder.

 Dogs are not allowed on public transportation in Dubai, including buses, the metro, and trams.
-You’ll need to arrange private transport or use pet-friendly ride services like Chauf- Fur Pet taxi
+You’ll need to arrange private transport or use pet-friendly ride services.

 Be the first to read our latest articles.